 The ancients lit candles as symbols of light penetrating the darkness, as tribute to their gods or to chase away evil spirits.

 The Germans began the tradition of Kinderfeste in the late 18th century.
-It had some aspects in common with a modern birthday party – namely a cake with the number of candles corresponding with the child’s age.
+It had some aspects in common with a modern birthday party – namely a cake with the number of candles corresponding to the child’s age.

 Once baking powder was invented in the mid-19th century, it became possible to produce layer cakes.
 Bakeries also began selling pre-baked cakes to customers.